-At Lace Hill Academy, we follow the Bucks Agreed Syllabus for Religious Education.
+At Lace Hill Academy, we follow the Oxford Diocese scheme of work for Religious Education.

 There are two main educational purposes to RE: